 Every summer, Saint Francisville remembers an unusual moment in its history.
-Against the backdrop of violent national conflict, it was a moment marked—improbably—by ceasefire, rather than bloodshed.
+Against the backdrop of violent national conflict, it was a moment marked, improbably, by ceasefire, rather than bloodshed.
 At the center of this strange story is the burial ground of Grace Episcopal Church, a drowsy and peaceful spot, where Spanish moss drips heavily from 300-year old branches.

 Standing high on a ridge overlooking the Mississippi, about 12 miles from Port Hudson, St. Francisville was an easy target for the soldiers aboard the Albatross, who directed their shells at the gothic structure of Grace Episcopal Church.
-But on June 12th, 1863, the explosions stopped as suddenly as they had begun.
+But on June 12, 1863, the explosions stopped as suddenly as they had begun.
 A strange silence fell over the town as the dust settled.
 A wholly different drama had reached its climax aboard the Albatross.

 Along with several of his officers, Hart had been a practicing Mason.
 The Confederate officer to whom this plea was made, W.W.
-Leake, happened to be not only a fellow Mason, but also warden of the St. Francisville’s chapter of Masons, Louisiana’s oldest.
+Leake, happened to be not only a fellow Mason, but also warden of the St. Francisville’s chapter of Masons, the oldest in Louisiana.
 Sympathetic to his enemies’ request, he arranged for Hart’s burial.
 A delegation of U.S. Marines, Navy officers and sailors bore Hart’s coffin up the steep bluff to the church.
 Confederate and Union soldiers, as well as Leake and local Masons, observed Hart’s last rites.
 Thus, with full honors, Lt.
 Commander Hart was buried in the yard of the church that had recently been used for target practice.
 And thus, in a moment of bizarre incongruity, enemies found a brief moment of peace and fellowship, amidst the bloodiest chapter of American history.

 Another corner of Grace Episcopal Cemetery is the object of local lore.
 In the back of the cemetery, an empty crypt stands with its door flung wide, inviting those daring enough to venture down its stairs into the darkness.
 Locals alternately claim that this was a hideout used by Confederate soldiers, or the haunt of a widower who kept it furnished with a rocking chair in order to keep his deceased wife company.
 Neither claim offers much substantiation and leaves the visitor with more questions than answers.